|

 live to tinker.
 I'm an inventor, ex-teacher, writer, musician, Christian, husband and father, and I love to explore things with my mind and build things with my hands.
 Science, and working with wounded people, are two of my biggest passions in life, and I currently work part time at a residential youth ranch for at-risk teenagers.

 In fact, when I was a kid, my mom, instead of drugging me up on ritalin to calm my ever-inquisitive and hyperactive mind, would buy old kitchen appliances instead at the thrift store for me to take apart at home (and thus leave her good stuff alone).
 I loved taking things apart.
-And I loved building new things and contraptions out of the pieces and parts of the old stuff.
-In grown up years, that meant I also got into building houses, fixing cars, designing and building computers and electronic equipment, building/administering computer networks, and more.
+And I loved building new things and contraptions out of the pieces and parts of the old stuff (Thank you, Mom.
+I love you for that).
+In my grown up years, that meant I also got into building houses, fixing cars, designing and building computers and electronic equipment, building/administering computer networks, and more.

-You see, I got tired of reading and hearing about how "crackpot" inventors were claiming to get huge mileage gains from their vehicles, or about how good gas mileage was in the early days for some gasoline automobiles, and I wondered what had happened to all that old technology (and I talk about some of that too in the book).
-I read about the old Pogue carburetor that big oil horribly squashed.
+You see, I got tired of reading and hearing about how so-called "crackpot" inventors were claiming to get huge mileage gains from their vehicles, or about how good gas mileage was in the early days for some gasoline automobiles, and I wondered what had happened to all that old technology (and I talk about some of that too in the book).
+I read about the old Pogue carburetor that got 50+mpg, that big oil apparently squashed.
 I read about alternative fuels that got Europe through World War II.
 I personally talked to people getting 60mpg from normal 8 cylinder engines.
-I followed every rumor I could about people or technology that promised better fuel economy.
+I followed every rumour I could about people or technology that promised better fuel economy.

 that me and hundreds and thousands of other people have done, clear back from the early days of the automobile - including various

-goverment research branches, the army, garage inventors, mechanics, detroit, places like that...
-At last count, I mention well over 150 tips, tricks, mods, tweaks,
+government research branches, the army, garage inventors, mechanics, Detroit, places like that...
+At last count, I mention almost 200 tips, tricks, mods, tweaks,

-and technologies (and I go into detail on them) that are all used to improve gas mileage.
-I had even
+and technologies (and I go into a lot of detail on many of them) that are all used by people to improve gas mileage.

 went looking for answers.
 I searched across the web, I read books, I